joelsunny/Virtual-Machine/src/isa.md

 | | call  | addr  | numArgs  |   |
 | |ret   |   |   |   |
 | |halt   |   |   |   |

+# Reference

+The ISA and VM architecture is inspired from [this](https://youtu.be/OjaAToVkoTw) talk by Terrence Parr